Safeguarding and Prevent Policy

 • Organisational (sometimes referred to as institutional)

-Including neglect and poor care practice within an institution or specific care setting such as a hospital or care home, for example, or in relation to care provided in a person’s own home.
-This may range from one off incidents to on-going ill treatment.
-It can be through neglect or poor professional practice as a result of the structure, policies, processes and practices within an organisation.
+Including neglect and poor care practice within an institution or specific care setting, such as a hospital or care home, for example, or in relation to care provided in a person’s own home.
+This may range from one-off incidents to ongoing ill-treatment.
+It can be through neglect or poor professional practice because of the structure, policies, processes and practices within an organisation.

 • Self-neglect

-Includes a person neglecting to care for their personal hygiene; health or surroundings; or an inability to provide essential food; clothing; shelter or medical care necessary to maintain their physical and mental health; emotional wellbeing and general safety.
-It includes behavior such as hoarding.
+Includes a person neglecting to care for their personal hygiene, health or surroundings; or an inability to provide essential food, clothing, shelter or medical care necessary to maintain their physical and mental health, emotional wellbeing and general safety.
+It includes behaviour such as hoarding.

 The following “5 R” process MUST be followed by ALL staff: